elifitch/whirlwind-tour-of-web-performance/script-loading/script.md

 Just as expected, we get our parrot!

 [[Back to presentation]]
+So what does this tell us?
 Async is acceptable for modularized scripts that don't depend on any other scripts, but it has a number of drawbacks.
 As we just saw, async can introduce bugs if the load order of your scripts is important.
-Async, because scripts are evaluated as the page is loading, can lead to a more jagged.
+Furthermore, because async scripts run as the page is loading & rendering, using many large async scripts can lead to a more herky jerky loading experience, as the browser's main thread has to repeatedly stop rendering, and start evaluating our JS.
 As a rule of thumb, use async for small scripts that need to be executed as quickly as possible, and use defer for everything else.

 ## Resources
 * HTML parsing: https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/